LukeTheDukee/daves_utility_belt/README.md

 # Dave's Utility Belt
 A couple of small utility scripts for a CLI based workflow.

 The Utility Belt is a compilation of several scripts, with the capability to backup, organize and create files and folders.
 Additionally there are a couple of small goodies like a weather script.
-All scripts are specifically for the use with a shell.
+All scripts are specifically for the use with Bash.

 ## Backup Script